SephirotAGI/NineBoxCognitionModel/README.md

 # NineBoxCognitionModel
-For AI further development
+For AI Further Development

-I have updated the PDF and the license.
-Added NBEOSL (and updated it).
-Added CONTRIBUTING.md file under it's own branch.
+I have updated the PDF and the license, and added the NBEOSL (with updates).
+The CONTRIBUTING.md file has also been added.

-PLEASE, be sure to read all the documentation before creating a AI System using this model!
+PLEASE, be sure to read all the documentation before creating an AI system using this model!